 This sort of risk is avoided if the County is holding cash to be used in the event the developer fails (a cash escrow).
 The risk cannot be completely avoided if a letter of credit is used.
-If both the developer and the financial institution fail then resulting lot owners - or if those lot owners are able to successfully lobby the County for reprieve, then tax payers - are on the hook for completing the subdivision before full use of the new lots may occur.
+In the event both the developer and the financial institution offering a letter of credit fail, the resulting lot owners - or if those lot owners are able to successfully lobby the County for reprieve, then tax payers - are on the hook for completing the subdivision.
 The combination of these failures occur infrequently, however many jurisdictions can suffer the effects of this occurring during a recession.